 I wish we had more time to explore.
 I could’ve easily spent an afternoon wandering around.

 We had an amazing knowledgeable guide.
 It was so fascinating to get an inside look at what life was like in the mid 1800s.
-Prior to 2020, guides were dressed in costumes akin to the time period.
+Guides are dressed in costumes akin to the time period.

 Children are welcome since the guides are quite used to entertaining them.
-I’ve used the term 2020 BC (before Covid) many times, but prior to this year, there were numerous children’s programs offered here at Dundurn, from cooking to costume-designing.
+There are numerous children’s programs offered here at Dundurn, from cooking to costume-designing.